garysoed/hive/README.md

 Hive offers a pipeline that chains together processes to process documents.

-Hive is configured using `hive.yaml` files.
-A `hive.yaml` file consists of `rule`s, keyed by their names.
-A Hive operation chains together these rules to produce the pipeline.
+Hive is configured using `hive.js` files.
+A `hive.js` file declares `rule`s which are then chained together to produce a pipeline.

 ## Rule